-To advise the Minister for Planning or the Secretary on any matter on which the Minister or the Secretary requests advice from the Commission.
+To advise the Minister for Planning and Public Spaces or the Planning Secretary on any matter on which the Minister or the Secretary requests advice from the Commission.

-To hold a public hearing into any matter into which the Minister for Planning requests the Commission to hold a public hearing.
+To hold a public hearing into any matter into which the Minister for Planning and Public Spaces requests the Commission to hold a public hearing.

 Any functions under the Environmental Planning and Assessment Act 1979 that are delegated to the Commission, and any other function conferred or imposed on it under that or any other Act.

 The Chairperson of the Commission appoints members to constitute the Commission for any particular matter.

 When appointing Members to a Panel to determine a particular development application or provide advice on a planning matter, the Chairperson will ordinarily take the following matters into account:

 The Chairperson of the Commission is authorised to nominate another member of the Commission to appoint members for any particular matter, and may do so if necessary for any reason.

 The Commission Secretariat provides professional and technical support to the Commission and its members.
 The Secretariat is the main point of contact for the public and Government agencies.
 The Secretariat coordinates and facilitates the Commission’s decision-making processes and aims to provide efficient, transparent and high-performing support services.

 To deliver a high level of independence, expertise and transparency to the assessment and determination of State Significant Development applications in NSW.